Big Apple Counseling

 I am freed to focus 100% of my time and energy on providing quality care for you.

 When therapists are “in-network” with insurance companies, it often means they have to spend hours of time completing insurance paperwork, face delays in payment, and receive below-market rates.
-It also means that your therapy will never be controlled by or interrupted by the insurance company.
-For example, the insurance company could put a limit to your number or decide what type of therapy you should have.
-Because insurance representatives are not mental health professionals they should be in a position to make those types of decisions for you.
+Using insurance also means that your therapy will may be controlled by or interrupted by the insurance company.
+For example, the insurance company could put a limit to your number of sessions or decide what type of therapy you should have.
+Because insurance representatives are not mental health professionals they should not be in a position to make those types of decisions for you.